ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 privacy considerations for using Privacy Pass within those models.
 Ensuring Client privacy -- separation of attestation and redemption contexts -- requires active work on behalf of the Client, especially in the presence of malicious Issuers and Origins.
-Implementing mitigations discused in {{deployment}}
+Implementing mitigations discussed in {{deployment}}
 and {{privacy}} is therefore necessary to ensure that Privacy Pass offers meaningful privacy improvements to end-users.